As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Useful LCD for monitoring
+• Handy LCD and remote controls for monitoring and convenience

 Cons